SUU Seal (for official use only)

 8. Evidence to establish the functional limitation supporting the recommendation for Accommodation

-2. Currency of Documentation: If the student submits documentation that is outdated, the student may be required to provide updated documentation.
-The following are standard expiration time frames for documentation:
+2. Currency of Documentation: The student may be required to provide updated documentation, as determined by the DRC staff on a case by case basis.
+The following are the preferred standard time frames for documentation:

 1. Psychiatric and psychological Disabilities – three (3) years